Sugarbearscode/offline_server_side_include/README.md

 4. copy the example.con and exampletemplate.tpl files to the \templates directory
 5. Run the .js script in VCODE..
 6. Watch the magic happen.. (or fix any bugs)
-7. Check there are no error messages from the script.
+7. Check there are no error messages from the script (fix those and move back two steps)
 8. Click on the example.htm file in the output directory to open the web page in a browser
 9. You should see a web page with the following '''and this my first include!!
 Hello World !!'''
 10. Start building a real website using template files and .con files!!